 Just making additional purchases for completing the task is only seen as an investment of time or money, which is a lot less comfortable for the users.

-Also, the complexity of the actions required for completing a task, let those be check-ins, rides or something else, is far greater that framing each one of them as a currency.
+Also, the complexity of the actions required for completing a task, whether they are check-ins, rides or something else, is far greater than framing each one of them as a currency.
 For example, “only 5 more check-ins” sounds a lot more complicated than “only 5 more coins”.

 Motivation is key for enhancing the effect

 Changing the perspective from giving to gaining is valuable to an overall positive UX because it motivates the users.

 According to the Fogg Behaviour Model, described by American psychologist BJ Fogg, motivation is one of the 3 key elements for a behaviour to happen.

 Three elements must converge at the same moment for a behaviour to occur: motivation, ability, and trigger.
 When a behaviour does not occur, at least one of those three elements is missing. (http://www.behaviormodel.org/)